KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws4-collaborate/3pull-request.md

 1. Open Atom and take a look at _cocktails.txt_.
 You now have the changes you made in 'cocktails-branch'.

-1. Check the git graph for 'master' branch.
+1. In the terminal, check the git graph for 'master' branch.
 It now contains the commits you made in 'cocktails-branch.
+Feel free to also use GitKraken to look at your work.
 Your git graph now looks like this
    ![](images/git-graph-pull-request.png)